openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 In openHAB, set `host` to the address of the pi and the `port` to the port of pigpio (default: 8888).

-Note: If you are running Pigpio on same host as OpenHab, then set host to **::1**.
+Note: If you are running Pigpio on same host as openHAB, then set host to **::1**.

 ## Channels